Monitoring Proxmox VE with Grafana Stack on LXC

 # Create alert rules file

-# Group 1: Host Alerts (Slack - Critical Infrastructure)
+# Group 1: Host Alerts (Critical Infrastructure)

 - name: proxmox_host_alerts